mankadronit/60DaysofUdacity-Challenge/README.md

 - Also implemented the BERT model on dataset, but it didn't perform well.
 - Read about encoders and transformers in Neural Networks.
 ---

+### Day 41 - Wednesday, 7th August
+- Learned about Sklearn pipelines.
+- Started reading about XGBoost.
+- Worked some more on the Hackathon Sentimento kernel.
+---